willliu1981/RoomPrep/app/privacy policy/en.md

 Privacy Policy

-RoomPrep (the “App”) is developed and provided by KuanStudio.
+RoomPrep (the “App”) is developed and provided by KuanJarStudio.
 We value your privacy.
 This policy explains how we handle user data:

 1. Data Collection and Use